-Boxing elimination contests cannot allow for an extension round in the case of a draw.
+K1 Kickboxing elimination contests cannot allow for an extension round in the case of a draw.
 The Judges must declare a winner.

-There will be a one minute rest period between each round for all Boxing contests.
+There will be a one minute rest period between each round for all rounds in K1 Kickboxing bouts.